 Selected for its exceptional quality, the cotton yarn is knitted on a circular machine using a unique technique, which gives the celebrated petit piqué its singular durability and flexibility.

-The number of embroidery stitches in each crocodile sewn or embroidered by hand is 1200.
+Whether machine-sewn, or hand-embroidered, the number of stitches required for each crocodile is around 1600.
 A testament to the authenticity of each polo shirt.

 Each piece is sewn together by hand, bringing the polo to life.
 Braiding is sewn onto the shoulder and collar in order to finish the garment and reinforce its structure.